-Reflective Essay Component of the Senior Thesis Exhibition 2018
+Essay Component of the Senior Thesis Exhibition 2020: Guidelines for Seniors

-Content.
-Artists’ writings cover a wide range of styles and intents including a cryptic stream of consciousness, a politically charged manifesto, a delicate poem, a humble statement of intent or a scholarly essay.
-In art, writing may be highly structured–as in a theoretical paper–or much more informal.
-Members of the art department agree that the reflective essay is seen as a culmination of the writing experience in the major and may take many forms.
-Throughout the studio art major students may write statements of intent, critical evaluations, analytical papers, response papers, journals and/or descriptive or expressive essays.
-Because there is no standard convention of writing within the arts, students may explore a broad variety of writing in context to their work, including, but not limited to the following examples:
+Artists’ writings cover a wide range of styles and intents.
+The essay is seen as a culmination of your writing experience in the major and may take different forms.
+Throughout the art major, students may write statements of intent, critical evaluations, analytical papers, response papers, journals and/or descriptive or expressive essays.
+Because there is no one standard convention of writing within the arts, you may select the best form of writing in context to your art practice, including, but not limited to the following examples:

-A self-reflective essay critically analyzes the experiences of why and how:
+- A reflective essay may critically analyze the experiences of why and how:

-A process essay may focus on the tools, processes and/or techniques a student has chosen and the impact those choices have had on the student’s work.
+- a. the tools, processes and/or techniques you have chosen and the impact those choices have had on your work.

-It is expected that students will write papers that are well-crafted, concise, clear, consistent in style and grammatically correct.
+Department faculty expect that you will write papers that are well-crafted, concise, clear, consistent in style and grammatically correct.
 The Writing Center is available to students for help with these issues and students are encouraged to take advantage of this service.

-Length.
-The essay should be 100 to 1000 words on one or two sheets of 8.5 x 11-inch paper, typed, and in 12 pt. legible type.
-This format requires that you be concise with your thoughts and words. (for example, this document is approx. 1200 words.)
+The essay should be 300 to 1000 words on one or two sheets of 8.5 x 11-inch paper, typed, and in 12 pt. legible type.
+This format requires that you be concise with your thoughts and words.
+(For example, this document is approx. 1100 words.)

-Timeline.
-During the first senior meeting in the FALL the faculty will present and discuss the reflective essay component of the capstone experience.
-Within the two weeks following the meeting all senior art majors must confer with a potential faculty advisor for the essay.
-Essay Advisor Forms will be available at the meeting and must be returned to the art office with the faculty member’s signature (by the date specified at the meeting).
+By Friday November 8, all senior art majors must confer with a potential faculty writing mentor for the essay and return their forms to the art office with the faculty member’s signature.
+Essay Mentor Forms will be available at the meeting.
 Faculty are advised to work with no more than five seniors each year.
 The faculty member’s primary role is to help students with content and effectiveness.
-Meetings between advisors and students will be dictated by individual progress and requirements.
-The department recommends that outlines are completed by the end of the fall semester and first drafts are completed by February 23.
-The final essay is due to the faculty advisor by April 23.
-Students should make use of the Writing Center for help with structure and grammar.
-Label information is due to the Art Department Office April 30.
+Meetings between mentors and students will be dictated by individual progress and requirements.
+Outlines are to be completed by the end of the fall semester and first drafts are completed by February 21.
+The final essay is due to the writing mentor by April 20.
+Label information is due to the Art Department Office April 24.

 START YOUR ESSAY AS SOON AS POSSIBLE.
-As you make your work take notes, write outlines, do research, keep a journal.
+As you make your work, take notes, write outlines, do research, keep a journal.
 Allow yourself time to develop, alter and correct your writing as your work changes and progresses.
-Your Faculty Essay Advisor will advise on content.
+Your Faculty Essay Mentor will advise on content.
 Mechanical/structural problems should be discussed with the Writing Center.

 Consider the following rubric as you work: